Teddy95/MDEditor/README.md

 ![MDEditor Screenshot](http://i.imgur.com/AXKyN6X.png)

-## This is a public Pre-Alpha version of MDEditor
+## This is a public Alpha version of MDEditor

 ### Install Editor: